nlyford95/HousePriceModel/README.md

 I implemented three models, a basic linear regression model meant to serve as a baseline, the XGBoost regressor model, and a nueral network.

-The XGB model performed the best on the test data.
-Unfortunately, I can no longer find the Kaggle submission to report the RMSE.
+The XGB model performed the best on the test data - leading to an RMSE of 0.14353